Fiona Tregenna

-Fiona Tregenna is a South African economist who is professor of economics at the University of Johannesburg.
+Fiona Tregenna is a South African economist who is professor of economics at the University of Johannesburg and Director at UNU-MERIT in the Netherlands.
 She holds the South African Research Chair in industrial development.
 She has been a member of the South African Competition Tribunal since 2013 and served on President Cyril Ramaphosa's Presidential Economic Advisory Council.

 Tregenna's primary research interest is industrial development, especially structural change and deindustrialisation.
 She has also published on other topics in industrial organisation and competition economics, as well as on inequality and unemployment.

 Academic background and positions

 Tregenna completed undergraduate degrees at the University of the Witwatersrand and University of Natal.
 She has a master's in economics from the University of Massachusetts and a PhD in economics from the University of Cambridge.